 Up-to-date tuition fees can be found on the University's webpages for international students.

-It is also a good idea to contact the supervisor of any PhD opportunity you want to apply for, before you submit your application, as they may be able to advise you on other sources of funding.
+It is a good idea to contact the supervisor of any PhD opportunity you want to apply for, before you submit your application, as they may be able to advise you on other sources of funding.
 We also accept applications from students who are applying for funding separately, or have funding in place already.